Tramore Lifeboat Station

 Tramore Lifeboat Station is located on The Cove, near The Pier at Newtown, a suburb of Tramore, a seaside town in County Waterford, approximately 14 km south of Waterford, on the south coast of Ireland.

 A lifeboat station was first established at Tramore in 1858 by the Royal National Lifeboat Institution (RNLI).

-The station currently operates the Inshore lifeboat, Isabella Purchase (D-781), on station since 2015.
+The station currently operates the Inshore lifeboat, Emma Vosper (D-915), on station since 2026.

 History

 Ever since its founding in 1824, the Royal National Institution for the Preservation of Life from Shipwreck (RNIPLS), later to become the RNLI in 1854, would award medals for deeds of gallantry at sea, even if no lifeboats were involved.

 On 25 November 1835, the RNIPLS Silver Medal was awarded to farmer Pat Coffey, when he rode his horse out in the surf, to get a line to the French schooner Les Deux Soeurs, wrecked in Tramore Bay on passage from Nice to Rouen.
 All the crew were saved.

 The vessel Prince Regent was wrecked in Tramore Bay on 22 June 1839, whilst on passage from Newport, Wales to New York, Coastguard boatman John Weblin swam out through the surf, to get a line to the ship, and all 40 crew and passengers were saved.
 Weblin was also awarded the RNIPLS Silver Medal.

 When the French vessel Capricieux ran aground at Tramore on 25 January 1858, whilst on passage from Llanelli to Saint-Malo, one crew man was lost, and two local fishermen, John Fitzgerald and Thomas Crotty, were drowned, when their small boat capsized while trying to effect a rescue.
 This was finally the catalyst for the local residents of Tramore to appeal to the RNLI, for a lifeboat to be placed at Tramore.